ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 - Different contexts with the same key produce completely independent ciphertexts
 - This prevents cross-context attacks where ciphertexts from one application could be used in another
-- Context binding is cryptographically enforced through the hasher initialization
+- Context binding is cryptographically enforced through the XOF initialization

+## Key-Committing Property

+URICrypt provides full key-commitment security:

+- The scheme is fully key-committing, meaning that a ciphertext can only be correctly decrypted with the exact key that was used to encrypt it
+- It is computationally infeasible to find two different keys that can successfully decrypt the same ciphertext to valid plaintexts
+- This property is achieved through the SIV authentication mechanism, which binds the ciphertext to the specific key used during encryption
+- Key commitment prevents attacks where an adversary could create ambiguous ciphertexts that decrypt differently under different keys

 ## Resistance to Common Attacks